Want to earn continuing education credit for this article? Learn more.

 - Clenched fists

-Since all of colic’s signs definitely indicate a distressed baby, a physician must be consulted to rule out a serious problem.
-A parent should call his or her baby’s doctor or go to an emergency room, if:
+The signs of colic indicate a distressed baby, a physician must be consulted to rule out a serious problem.
+A parent should call their baby’s doctor or go to an emergency room, if:

 - The baby has not previously been evaluated by a doctor for constant crying for more than three hours or the cries are unusually shrill or intense